Parker Health Group

 Our Research Is Breaking New Ground

-We’re making groundbreaking discoveries in the Department of Family Medicine and Community Health at the Rutgers Robert Wood Johnson Medical School.
-Our faculty includes PhDs in sociology and clinical psychology who are passionate about aging research.
-They work closely with other Rutgers researchers from various backgrounds, including the Rutgers Institute for Health, Health Care Policy, and Aging Research (IFH), Rutgers School of Public Health, Rutgers School of Social Work, and Rutgers School of Nursing.
-Our geriatricians are also actively involved in aging research, including in clinical drug trials to fight Alzheimer’s disease.
+The Department of Family Medicine and Community Health leads the field in groundbreaking research and discoveries.
+Groundbreaking research requires groundbreaking researchers so our faculty includes PhDs in sociology and clinical psychology who are passionate about aging research.
+They work closely with other Rutgers researchers from various backgrounds, including the Rutgers Institute for Health, Health Care Policy, and Aging Research and Rutgers Schools of Public Health, Social Work, Pharmacy, Nursing and other disciplines.
+Our clinicians are also actively involved in aging research with the Rutgers Brain Institute and Center for Alzheimer’s Disease.

 We're About Whole Person Care